Twenty20

 Series C in 2001

-Highdeal offers a software solution designed specifically for pricing, rating, business ecosystem management, and billing, primarily targeting telecommunications operators and internet service providers.
-The company's modular software enables businesses to implement complex pricing structures and manage these strategies dynamically.
-Additionally, Highdeal provides real-time billing services that facilitate the monetization of business transactions, helping clients adapt to the evolving demands of the telecommunications industry.
+Highdeal is a software company that specializes in delivering innovative solutions for pricing, rating, business ecosystem management, and billing, primarily targeting telecommunications operators and internet service providers.
+Its modular software enables businesses to develop complex pricing structures and manage them dynamically, facilitating real-time billing services that monetize transactions efficiently.
+Highdeal's technology addresses the specific challenges faced by its clients in a rapidly evolving digital landscape, allowing for flexible and effective management of pricing strategies.

 Telespree Communications